pdxparrot/ssj2019/SETUP.md

       * LiberationSans SDF is currently the default TMP font
   * Attach the frictionless physics materials
   * Set the UI layer to UI
+* GameStateManager
+  * Create an empty Prefab and add the GameStateManager component to it
+  * Create an empty Prefab in Data/Prefabs/State and add the MainMenuState component to it
+    * Set the Scene Name to main_menu
+    * Set the MainMenuState as the Main Menu State Prefab in the GameStateManager
+  * Create an empty Prefab in Data/Prefabs/State and add the NetworkConnectState component to it
+    * Set the NetworkConnectState as the Network Connect State Prefab in the GameStateManager
+  * Create an empty Prefab in Data/Prefabs/State and add the SceneTester component to it
+    * Check Make Scene Active
+    * Set the SceneTester as the Scene Tester Prefab in the GameStateManager
 * InputManager
   * Create an empty Prefab and add the InputManager component to it
   * Attach the EventSystem prefab